Sharjah Publishing City Free Zone introduces first 'Instant Licence'

-SHARJAH - Sharjah Publishing City Free Zone (SPC Free Zone) has unveiled its latest offering — the "Instant Licence Service".
+Sharjah Publishing City Free Zone (SPC Free Zone) has unveiled its latest offering — the ‘Instant Licence Service’.
 This comprehensive instant business licence has been developed to redefine the process of establishing businesses in Sharjah, offering a swift and cost-effective solution for business owners.

 The service is a first-of-its-kind, encompassing a spectrum of essential components crucial for establishing and operating businesses in Sharjah.
 It is designed to expedite the business setup process, empowering entrepreneurs to realise their ambitions and gain instant access to the thriving economy within the region.